Why do we want, or need, to keep our website safe ?

 Use extensions that are recently and regularly updated

-An extension that is not recently updated - say several months ago - may contain one or more vulnerability.
+An extension that is not recently updated by the developer(s) of that extension - say several months ago - may contain one or more vulnerability.

-An extension that has not been updated, for say several months - may be an extension that is no longer be supported/developed.
+An extension that has not been updated by the developer(s) of that extension, for say several months - may be an extension that is no longer be supported/developed.

-An extension not updated recently may not be compatible with the latest stable version of Joomla or the latest versions of PHP that are used on your server.
+An extension not updated recently by the developer(s) of that extension may not be compatible with the latest stable version of Joomla or the latest versions of PHP that are used on your server.

 Keep File and Folder permissions appropriate